 People with Hodgkin lymphoma may experience the following symptoms or signs.
 Sometimes, people with Hodgkin lymphoma do not show any of these symptoms, or these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.
-Common symptoms associated with Hodgkin lymphoma include:
+Common symptoms caused by Hodgkin lymphoma include:

 - Painless swelling of lymph nodes in the neck, underarm, or groin area that does not go away within a few weeks